adambard/learnxinyminutes-docs/python.html.markdown

 # Calling functions with parameters
 add(5, 6) #=> 11 and prints out "x is 5 and y is 6"
 # Another way to call functions is with keyword arguments
-add(y=6, x=5)   # Equivalent to above.
-Keyword arguments can arrive in any order.
+add(y=6, x=5)   # Keyword arguments can arrive in any order.

-# You can define functions that take a variable number of positional arguments
+# You can define functions that take a variable number of arguments
 def varargs(*args):
     return args